 1. Practice in a manner that is in the best interest of the public and does not endanger the public health, safety, or welfare;

-3. Stay abreast of new counseling information, concepts, applications, and practices that are necessary to providing appropriate, effective professional services;
+3. Stay abreast of new art therapy information, concepts, applications and practices which are necessary to providing appropriate, effective professional services;

 4. Be able to justify all services rendered to clients as necessary and appropriate for diagnostic or therapeutic purposes;

-5. Document the need for and steps taken to terminate a counseling relationship when it becomes clear that the client is not benefiting from the relationship.
-Document the assistance provided in making appropriate arrangements for the continuation of treatment for clients, when necessary, following termination of a counseling relationship;
+5. Document the need for and steps taken to terminate a therapeutic relationship when it becomes clear that the client is not benefiting from the relationship.
+Document the assistance provided in making appropriate arrangements for the continuation of treatment for clients, when necessary, following termination of a therapeutic relationship;

 6. Make appropriate arrangements for continuation of services, when necessary, during interruptions such as vacations, unavailability, relocation, illness, and disability;